 Write an introduction to your self-help book.
 Explain who you are and how you’re qualified to write the book.
 Also, discuss why you decided to write this book.
 Did someone ask you to write it?
 Did frustration drive you?

 Outline each chapter of your book.
 Start with 10 chapters as the minimum, and expand if necessary.

 In Chapter 1, explain the problem or the pain.
-Use this as a your chance to connect with the reader through empathy.
+Use this as your chance to connect with the reader through empathy.

 In Chapter 2, introduce the solution.
 Explain how you came to this solution and give reasons why it’s effective.
 Here’s the time to include powerful real-life examples, although you’ll also sprinkle these examples throughout the following chapters.
 While you should also include yourself as an example, don’t just focus on you.
 Show how others were able to use your advice to accomplish their desired goal.

 In Chapter 3 and subsequent chapters, give a step-by-step solution.
 Each chapter should build on itself.

 In the last chapter, tie everything up and end on a positive note.
 Encourage the reader to start implementing these actions immediately.
 Ideally, at the end of each chapter, you’ll give the reader an assignment to complete.